 One thing I learned from making these almond biscotti so frequently is how to chop almonds without having them fling all over the kitchen.
 You have to use a serrated bread knife.
 Most other knives won’t work well, but the teeth on these knives do the trick.

-And if you love this recipe, you’ll LOVE my homemade orange biscotti with dried dates – it has a hint of chocolate and orange without any guilt – and these cranberry biscotti.
+And if you love this recipe, you’ll LOVE my homemade orange biscotti with dried dates (it has a hint of chocolate and orange without any guilt); these cranberry orange biscotti, and cardamom cookies!

 Ingredients